litespeedtech/lsws-dockerfiles/README.md

 ### Adding a sample page
 The server should start running successfully, and you should be able to log into the container.
 Add some files you want to display with the following command:
 ```
-docker exec -it openlitespeed bash
+docker exec -it litespeed bash
 ```
 Your default `WORKDIR` should be `/var/www/vhosts/`, since the default document root path is `/var/www/vhosts/localhost/html`.
 Simply add the following command to `index.php`, then we can verify it from the browser with a public server IP address on both HTTP and HTTPS.
 ```